 Oxidizer is a shock that contains no chlorine.
 Sanitizer is the chlorine or bromine that gets put into the spa.
 Dependent on what system you are using makes the sanitizer levels vary.
 If you are on a Nature 2 system (mineral system) you will only use chlorine at start-up and then use an Oxidizing Shock before and after use of the spa.
 You will ALWAYS use the Oxidizing Shock more often in a spa.

 When spa water goes cloudy (dependent on how cloudy the spa water is.
 If it is just a smidge cloudy try adding more oxidizer and if that does not work, add sanitizer.)
-If it is really cloudy, the best thing to do is to use a system flush then drain the spa.
+If it is really cloudy, the best thing to do is to use a system flush on the spa then, drain the spa.

 When your spa water goes cloudy this is an indicator that the sanitizer has been overwhelmed or that the water balance is off.

-It will be difficult to get the water back from cloudy and the amount of chemicals you will use will not be worth it.
+It will be difficult to get the water back from cloudy and the amount of chemicals you will use will not be worth the money.
 It is easier to dump it and start with fresh water.

 When spa water goes green the best thing to do is to usually, is use a system flush and then drain the spa.
 After it is drained give the spa a deep clean, wiping down the inside of the spa shell.
 That way you get all the algae out.
 When refilling, add chlorine to the water to disinfect any algae left behind that way it does not start to grow again.